stakater/til/openshift/openshift-cluster-testing.md

 # To increase the limit in the current session
 $ ulimit -n 65000
 ```

+* To change the value of these variables:

 ```bash
 # to change the value of the above variable